davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    MATH        230         Linear Algebra    HH 308      TR          15:00
    ```

 3. Find the average GPA for each of the class ranks (freshman, sophomore, junior, senior).
-Rename the avg(GPA) field to ClassGPA.
+Rename the `avg(GPA)` column to `ClassGPA`.

    ```
    class       ClassGPA